okada-shun/hako-finance/docs/Functions.md

-# Functions of Hako System
+# Functions of Hako Finance

 `"A's credit to B" = "B's debt to A"`  ---  formula (1)